 This is a short and accessible introduction to the complex and evolving debates around queer theories, advocating for their critical role in academia and society.
-The book traces the roots of queer theories and argues that Foucault owed important debt to other European authors including the feminist and homosexual liberation movement of the 1960-70s and the anticolonial movement of the 1950s.
+The book traces the roots of queer theories and argues that Foucault owed an important debt to other European authors including the feminist and homosexual liberation movements of the 1960–1970s and the anticolonial movements of the 1950s.

-The book is both accessible and original, and is suitable for both specialist researchers and undergraduate students new to queer studies and will be essential reading for those studying Philosophy, Sexuality Studies and Gender Studies.
+The book is both accessible and original, and is suitable for both specialist researchers and undergraduate students new to queer studies.
+It will be essential reading for those studying philosophy, sexuality studies and gender studies.